narenderpanwar/certified-kubernetes-administrator-course/docs/02-Core-Concepts/10-Kube-Proxy.md

 - Thats where Kube Proxy comes into the picture.
 - Kube-Proxy is a process that runs on each node in the kubernetes cluster.
-  It's job is to look for new services, and everytime a new service is created, **It creates an appropriate rule in each node to forward traffic to those Services to the backend pods.** , allowing the communication between different pods across the cluster.
+  It's job is to look for new services, and everytime a new service is created, **It creates an appropriate rule in each node to forward traffic to those Services to the backend pods**, allowing the communication between different pods across the cluster.

   ![kube-proxy](../../images/kube-proxy.PNG)
 - We can see the Ip rules using the below command: